-It can be overwhelming advocating for your self or your child when you don't have experience with the system and don't know what rights and accommodations you can push for.
+It can be overwhelming advocating for yourself or your child when you don't have experience with the system and don't know your rights and which accommodations you can request.

 One of your first stops should be your division's website to see if they have a formal or informal dispute resolution process posted, and to see what information their website offers in terms of advocating for a student or addressing concerns.